Stephen Macht: Early life and education

+He received his bachelor's degree from Dartmouth College, masters from Tufts University and his doctorate in dramatic literature from Indiana University from 1965 to 1968.
+He attended the London Academy of Music and Dramatic Art.
+Macht taught at Smith College and was a tenured professor at Queens College.

+In 2013, he earned a master's degree in Jewish Studies at the Academy for Jewish Religion and became an ordained rabbi.

 Career

 Spotted by a Universal Studios talent scout while performing at the Stratford Shakespeare Festival in Canada in 1975, Macht was signed to a contract and by the mid-1970s had left teaching and was making frequent appearances in TV episodes and movies.

 In Raid on Entebbe (1977), he portrayed Yoni Netanyahu, the Israeli officer killed in the rescue of hostages in Uganda.
-In 1978, he had a lead role in The Immigrants, a syndicated miniseries about the rise of the son of Italian immigrants in turn-of-the-century San Francisco.
+In 1978, he had a lead role in The Immigrants, a syndicated miniseries about the rise of the son of Italian immigrants in turn-of-the-century San Francisco and, also in 1978, the role of German boxing champion Max Schmeling alongside Bernie Casey's Joe Louis in NBC's made-for-TV movie Ring of Passion.

 After his appearance in the television movie American Dream (ABC, 1981) he was cast in a short-lived series which cast Macht in the role of a family man who chucks the suburban life to set up home in the inner city of Chicago.
 The following season, he landed the role of Joe Cooper, brother of Karen MacKenzie (Michele Lee), on Knots Landing (CBS, 1982–83).
 Other notable roles included playing Nancy McKeon's father in Strange Voices (NBC, 1987).
 He was Benedict Arnold in the miniseries George Washington (1984) and played one of the survivors of an air crash in Flight 90: Disaster on the Potomac (NBC, 1984).
 He spent three seasons (1985–88) as David Keeler, love interest to Cagney (Sharon Gless), on Cagney & Lacey (CBS).
 During his run on the show, he moved behind the cameras to make his directorial debut.
 In 1993, Macht played Krim Aldos in "The Siege", an early Season 2 episode of Star Trek: Deep Space Nine.
 Macht had been Gene Roddenberry's first choice to play Captain Jean-Luc Picard in Star Trek: The Next Generation, but the role eventually went to Patrick Stewart in 1986.